ls1-sys-prog-course-archive-WiSe23/task3-processes/README.md

 }
 ```

 See `parse.h` for further documentation.
-Furthermore the shell parser also
+Furthermore, the shell parser also
-recognizes the following builtins: `wait`, `exit`, `wait`, `kill`.
+recognizes the following builtins: `wait`, `exit`, `kill`.
 Those will be
-parsed into `enum builtin_type`, while an optional arguments goes into
+parsed into `enum builtin_type`, while an optional argument goes into
 `buitin_arg`.

 Your task is to implement two functions: